Skip to content

 Food Waste Reduction

-HBS Dining Facilities are a part of the Waste Not 2.0 Program.
-The Waste Not 2.0 program brings awareness to the large food waste issue and strives to change behaviors to reduce food waste.
-The program has implemented a tablet in each kitchen to track waste for customizable profiles, or specific areas of a kitchen, to track where food waste is coming from.
-The tablet tracks what waste is avoidable, such as burnt or expired food, and what is unavoidable, such as shells and bones.
-In engaging in this program, we are hoping to greatly reduce the amount the avoidable waste we are producing in our kitchens.
+HBS Dining Facilities are a part of the Waste Not 2.0 Program, which brings awareness to the large food waste issue and strives to change behaviors to reduce food waste.
+The program has implemented a tablet in each of our kitchens to track the food waste from each kitchen area.
+The tablet tracks what waste is avoidable (such as burned or expired food) and what is unavoidable (such as shells and bones).
+In engaging in this program, it is our goal to greatly reduce the amount of avoidable waste we are producing in our kitchens.

 We are committed to reducing the amount of single-use plastic on our campus.
 We have replaced plastic water bottles with Ever & Ever aluminum bottles.
 These bottles are 100% recyclable and are BPA, BPS and BPF free.
 We have also swapped plastic juice and soda bottles with glass bottles and cans.
 We acknowledge that every type of commercial packaging available has positive and negative attributes; for this reason, we are actively working with partners and suppliers to offer the most sustainable packaging solutions.

-We are encouraging students and faculty to dine in-house so that they can use our reusable dining ware.
+We encourage students and faculty to dine in-house using our reusable dining ware.
 However, we understand that busy schedules do not always permit this.
 For this reason, we have replaced all single-use plastic to go containers and utensils with their compostable counterparts.
-We now provide PFAS free containers made out of unbleached plant fiber.
-These containers completely biodegrade, turning into nutrient rich soil in just a few months.
-These containers also require less energy to produce than petroleum-based products, which reduce greenhouse gas emissions.
+We now provide PFAS-free containers made of unbleached plant fiber.
+These containers are completely biodegrade, turning into nutrient-rich soil in just a few months.
+These containers also require less energy to produce than petroleum-based products, reducing greenhouse gas emissions.

-Restaurant Associates donates all leftover pre-packaged foods to a non-profit organization called Food for Free.
-Food for Free supplies this food to local meal programs and providers.
+Restaurant Associates donates all leftover pre-packaged foods to a non-profit organization called Food for Free, who then supplies this food to local meal programs and providers.
 Food for Free rescues over 2 million pounds of food each year, reducing food waste and helping to feed over 150,000 Boston residents.

 Carbon Reduction

 We consult with a company called Greener by Default.
-Greener by Default help us how to best apply behavioral science to food policy and encourage diners to make sustainable food choices while also respecting their freedom to choose.
+The Greener by Default team helps us determine how to best apply behavioral science to food policy and encourage diners to make sustainable food choices, while also respecting their freedom to choose.
 They have helped us implement more vegan options in our retail and catering menus.

-To keep track of, and ultimately lower our carbon footprint, we utilize Carbon Foodprint.
-Carbon Foodprint gathers information about our emissions, offsets and reductions, including our food supplier’s emissions.
-Carbon Foodprint then analyzes the data and makes suggestions on where we can lower our footprint.
+To keep track of, and ultimately lower, our carbon footprint, we utilize Carbon Foodprint.
+Carbon Foodprint gathers information about our emissions, offsets and reductions, including our food suppliers’ emissions.
+Carbon Foodprint then analyzes the data and makes suggestions for ways we can lower our footprint.

 Harvard University has been a member of the Coolfood Pledge since 2019.
-As members of the Coolfood Pledge, we are committed to reducing our GHG emissions associated with the food we serve by 25% by 2030 relative to our emissions in 2015.
+As members, we are committed to reducing our food-associated greenhouse gas emissions by 25% by 2030 relative to our emissions in 2015.
 This is in line with the Paris Climate Agreement.
 We report all food purchases, by weight, each year and determine the climate impact of our food production using the Coolfood Calculator.

 All HBS’ dining facilities offer food options that are suitable for those following any plant-based or plant-forward diet.
 Our menus are labeled with distinctive icons relaying vegan and vegetarian options.